Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 Whatever their decision Motability will chose the car - they are a charity and they have to go with the cheapest option to enable them to help more people.

 If you qualify for a grant from Motability they will also fund wheelchair accessible vehicles (WAV) and any driving adaptations if required.

 This may include adjustable seating, push/pull accelerator and brakes and steering aids.

 An assessment of your needs will be undertaken at your nearest Mobility Centre.

-Even if you aren't applying for a grant you may find it helpful to visit one of the Disabled Living/Mobility Centres run by Assist UK for an assessment.
+Even if you aren't applying for a grant you may find it helpful to visit one of the Disabled Living/Mobility Centres for an assessment.

 As committing to a 3 or 5 year (for WAV's) lease is a risk as changing cars or ending the contract is difficult - though not impossible if you have a major change in your condition.

-The centres usually have a selection of cars and adaptations for you to try and view.
+The centres may have a selection of cars and adaptations for you to try and view.